yjyao/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 >>>
 ```

 Is math broken in Python?
-What’s the deal with the answer of
+What's the deal with the answer of
 3220.0000000000005?

 This is an artifact of the floating point hardware on your computer
 only being able to accurately represent decimals in Base-2, not
 Base-10.
 For even simple calculations involving base-10 decimals,
 small errors are introduced.
 This is normal, although perhaps a bit
-surprising if you haven’t seen it before.
+surprising if you haven't seen it before.

 This happens in all programming languages that use floating point
 decimals, but it often gets hidden when printing.
 For example: